Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Patience is what won this experience

-A good 90 minutes or so went by with a few more glimpses of fins, tails, blows and watching movements under water as a Whale glides by, when the other 2 boats called it a day and left for the Harbour.
-However, and this is what makes Oz Whale Watching different from the rest – Shaun, Biggles and team wanted to, and had a sense that there was more to see.
+A good 90 minutes or so went by with a few more glimpses of fins, tails, blows and watching movements underwater as a Whale glides by when the other 2 boats called it a day and left for the Harbour.
+However, and this is what makes Oz Whale Watching different from the rest – Shaun, Biggles and the team wanted to, and had a sense that there was more to see.
 And they were absolutely right.

-Patience paid off when we got to see a Humpback cow with what was described as last session’s calf due to it’s smaller size.
-They were clearly visible, and mesmerising to watch whilst we followed behind.
+Patience paid off when we got to see a Humpback cow with what was described as the last session’s calf due to its smaller size.
+They were clearly visible and mesmerising to watch whilst we followed behind.

 Biggles had become so excited about the breach that he managed to get some amazing belly shots as he was just a little too zoomed in!
 But we were thankful as we can keep these as memories for something you only think you’ll ever see on TV!

 This Humpback cow was probably in the region of weighting 35 tons so the amount of energy it must take for her to be able to come out of the water is immense.
 When you see TV or movie footage of Whales breaching, I always get the impression they had been slowed down for effect, but this is really what happens.
 It feels like they come out of the water in slow motion, then bang, there is an almighty splash and they are gone.
 We feel very lucky to have seen this at least once in our lives.

 No one really knows the true reasons for Whales breaching, it could be a number of reasons given the situation, but at that point, it was called a day and we started to head back in.

 On the way back in, we used our drinks vouchers, which turned out we were just using them instead of losing them.
 There was no way they could have served any drinks (apart from the free tea and coffee served) up until this point, so just something to bear in mind if you do buy some vouchers.